ministryofjustice/opg-lpa/service-front/content/guidance/Process_Before you begin.md

 ## Information you’ll need to make an LPA

-We’ll save the LPA as you progress so you don’t need to complete it in one go.
+We’ll save the LPA as you progress so you do not need to complete it in one go.
 You can sign out at any time and come back later.

 You may find it useful to gather some information before you start.